ibm-cloud-docs/assistant/logs.md

 # Learn from conversations
 {: #logs}

-To open a list of messages between users and the assistant that uses this dialog skill, select **User conversations** in the navigation bar.
+To open a list of individual messages between customers and the assistant that uses this dialog skill, select **User conversations** in the navigation bar.
 {: shortdesc}

-When you open the **User conversations** page, the default view lists results for the last day, with the newest results first.
+When you open the **User conversations** page, the default view lists inputs that were submitted to the assistant for the last day, with the newest results first.
 The top intent (#intent) and any recognized entity (@entity) values used in a message, and the message text are available.
 For intents that are not recognized, the value shown is *Irrelevant*.
 If an entity is not recognized, or has not been provided, the value shown is *No entities found*.

 ![Logs default page](images/logs_page1.png)

-It is important to note that the **User conversations** page displays the total number of *messages* between users and your application.
-A message is a single utterance the user sends to the application.
-Each conversation may be made up of multiple messages.
-Thus, the number of results on this **User conversations** page is different than the number of conversations shown on the [Overview](/docs/services/assistant?topic=assistant-logs-overview) page.
+The User conversations page displays the total number of *messages* between customers and your assistant.
+A message is a single utterance that a user sends to the assistant.
+A conversation typically consists of multiple messages.
+Therefore, the number of results on the **User conversations** page is different from the number of conversations that are shown on the **Overview** page.
+{: important}

 ## Log limits
 {: #logs-limits}